ProDataMan/ansible-best-practices-windows/labs/aap-inventory-creds-ad-hoc/index_new.md

    * Password: "JustM300"

 1. Click the Save button to save your credential
-1. Navigate to the `Inventories` section and add a new Inventory named `AAP Inventory` witht the following settings:
+1. Navigate to the `Inventories` section and add a new Inventory named `AAP Inventory` with the following settings:

     * Name: AAP Inventory
     * Organization: Default